Creativity and Change

 What you can expect from the programme

-- Reflect on your values actions and behaviours of Global citizens
+Reflect on your values, actions and behaviours as global citizens

-- Apply design thinking to creating imaginative learning environments and opportunities in wide range of contexts, from a workshop setting to a festival to the street.
+Apply Design Thinking to create imaginative learning environments and opportunities in a wide range of contexts, from workshop settings, to festivals, to the street.

-- Plug into a network of people passionate about creativity learning and change in the world.
+Plug into a network of people passionate about creativity, learning and collaborating to create change in the world.

 Module one ‘Thematic Creative Engagement’ considers the role of creativity in learning and its contribution to enabling engagement with knowledge, attitudes, values and behaviours of global citizens.
-It engages learners with a range of models and concepts of learning related to Development Education and Education for Global citizenship.
+It engages learners with a range of models and concepts of learning related to Global Citizenship Education.
 Learners will engage with a range of global justice themes and topics related to local and global interconnectedness.
 They will also engage with a wide range of creative tools and methods.
 The module will require a deep critical personal engagement and self-reflection, developing personal perspective as a global citizen and connecting with values and themes.
 The learners will critically engage with the learning environment of the programme and their personal approach and style as learners in view of applying this learning to their practice.

 Module 2 ‘Application to Practice’ builds on on the experiential learning process of the ‘Thematic Creative Engagement’ module.
 Learners will consider the application of their learning in professional practice.
 They will apply their learning in design and delivery of live projects that provide learning experiences for others and be given space for personal and peer reflection on their practice.